-- I. Multigene panel analysis to establish a genetic diagnosis of hereditary spastic paraplegia (81448\) is considered medically necessary when: - A. The member/enrollee has any of the following: - 1.
+- I. Multigene panel analysis to establish a genetic diagnosis of hereditary spastic paraplegia (81448) is considered medically necessary when: - A. The member/enrollee has any of the following: - 1.
 Lower-extremity spasticity especially in hamstrings, quadriceps, adductors, and gastrocnemius-soleus muscles, OR - 2.
 Weakness especially in the iliopsoas, hamstring, and tibialis anterior, OR - 3.
 Lower-extremity hyperreflexia and extensor plantar responses, OR - 4.
-Mildly impaired vibration sensation in the distal lower extremities, AND - B. A multigene panel must include the following genes, at a minimum: SPAST, ATL1, KIF1A, CYP7B1, SPG7, SPG11. - II.
-Multigene panel analysis to establish a genetic diagnosis of hereditary spastic paraplegia (81448\) is considered investigational for all other indications.
+Mildly impaired vibration sensation in the distal lower extremities. - II.
+Multigene panel analysis to establish a genetic diagnosis of hereditary spastic paraplegia (81448) is considered investigational for all other indications.